tsully/tsully.github.io/README.md

 - You can check out a demo [here](https://vimeo.com/1056860875)
 - Read the postmortem [here](https://tysullberg.substack.com/p/collective-attention-as-a-service).
 - Ize is now [open source](https://github.com/ize-app/ize)

-I'm currently working on [Riff](https://riff.city/), an AI multi-agent collective intelligence tool.
-It's essentially Ize adapted for a purely agentic context.
-The intention is to create self-organizing spaces for agents with divergent context and goals to share perspectives and hold each other accountable.
-DM me if you're interested in collaboration :)

 Prior to Ize, I built coordination tools for blockchain.
 I was VP of Product and Protocol for [4K](https://4k.com/), a protocol for on-chain assets.
 4K was a purely decentralized on-chain alternative to the legal system for enforcing physical property rights.